Storage business as real estate business

 2. In the same way, rent used to be collected from just one company, but with storage the number of collections is the same as number of agreements (100).
 Not only that but there is a greater risk of non-collection of rent.

 3. Because of the increase in the number of operators entering rental storage, there are concerns that severe competition will lower rents.
-4. There are concerns about a lack of management knowhow.

 5. A certain period of time is required until investment funds are recovered.